clutchwave/mikeroberto-blog/src/data/post/2017/best-man-speech.md

 ---
 publishDate: 2017-06-01
 title: "My Best Man Speech for My Brother Nick"
+excerpt: "On Saturday June 18, 2016, my brother married his beautiful wife Megan in our hometown of Cleveland, OH.
+This was just a day before Game 7 of the legendary..."
 category: "Life, The Universe, and Everything"
 tags:
   - "Cleveland"